A Fresh Look at an Old Story

-What became of the Fame and the rest of her crew is unknown.
+Believed to have been sold on in the East, what became of the Fame and the rest of her crew is unknown.
 Supposingly, the Ringsenders were repatriated, and maybe not surprisingly, Moore carved out an impressive career in the revenue service.

 Fame’s owners were reported to have been Forbes(maybe two) and Dick.
 They were prominent merchants, and members of the Ouzel Galley Society, as was an Edward Moore.
 However, the documents relating to the Fame and presented to the Admiralty Court, seeking a ‘Letter of Marque’ and authority to become a private ship of war – had a different name.
 The application was signed by Isaac and Richard Weld, with Richard’s name crossed out, and stating that, ‘Isaac Weld of Dublin’ was the ‘sole owner’ of the Fame.

 Issac and Richard were connected to the well known Separatist preacher, Isaac Weld of Dublin, but were more merchants than preachers, with property in Dublin and London.
 They also appeared to have become attached to the fruits of ecclesiastical collections at the time, and Issac was declared bankrupt.
 He nevertheless seems to have ingratiated himself with the Revenue Commissioners in Dublin, and secured an important post in the service.